FreddyE1982/stsmoddergui/futures.md

   manifest/telemetry systems so plugins can detect the override, and document the flag in the simple card how-to with a reminder that production builds should leave `playtest` disabled.
+- [todo] **Custom card type UI integration** – Teach the card type registry to surface banner text and compendium metadata so non-standard types no longer fall back to the BaseMod "??" label.
+Usage: extend `modules.basemod_wrapper.card_types.CardType` with optional tooltip strings, emit a patch that overrides `AbstractCard.getCardTypeString`, and make sure the information is available to plugins via `PLUGIN_MANAGER` so tooling can render custom type filters inside deck builders.
+- [todo] **Card type asset scaffolding** – Allow mod authors to associate banner textures and frame overlays with custom card types without leaving the Python toolchain.
+Usage: extend `CardType` to accept optional art descriptors, teach the bundler to emit placeholder textures when none are provided, and broadcast the resolved asset paths so plugins can preview custom frames inside card editors.
 - [todo] **Keyword timeline hooks** – Expand the newly introduced `Keyword` scheduler so keywords can subscribe to additional combat lifecycle events (enemy intent changes, card draws, shuffles).
 Usage: expose optional